Bernard P. Chang: Career

-At Columbia University, Chang was appointed to be the Associate Dean of Faculty Health and Research Career Development at the Vagelos College of Physicians and Surgeons in October of 2023.
+At Columbia University, Chang was appointed to be the Associate Dean of Faculty Health and Research Career Development at the Vagelos College of Physicians and Surgeons in October 2023.
 He was also appointed to be the Associate Director for the Irving Institute for Clinical and Translational Research, as well as the Associate Director of TRANSFORM, an institutional resource for education and training.
 Chang additionally serves as the Vice Chair of Research in the Department of Emergency Medicine, and the Tushar Shah and Zion Endowed Associate Professor in Emergency Medicine.

 Chang is also elected to the Academy of Behavioral Medicine Research and the New York Academy of Medicine.
 He additionally serves on the board of directors at the New York state chapter of the American College of Physicians.
 He formerly served as a member on the Alumni Board of Governors at Stanford University Medical Center.

 Chan has led and/or helped with over 70 articles regarding stroke risk, post-traumatic stress disorder, suicidal thoughts and behaviors, and other topics in emergency medicine and psychology.
 Nine of his studies have been supported by the National Institutes of Health (NIH).
 He ranks in the top 10 highest funded scientists in emergency medicine by NIH dollars.
 He was also the youngest-ever doctor of emergency medicine to receive "a top-tier NIH grant".